leokayser/leokayser.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi!
+I'm Leonie (she/her), postdoctoral researcher at [University of Bern](https://math.unibe.ch/index_eng.html) in the group of [Jan Draisma](https://math-unibe.ch/jdraisma).
+I recently graduated from [Uni Leipzig](https://mathcs.uni-leipzig.de)/[MPI MiS](https://www.mis.mpg.de/) with my dissertation *Computation and Complexity in Algebraic Geometry*.
+I am interested in Commutative Algebra and Algebraic Geometry with a view towards applications.
+Recently, I have been dabbling in matroid theory and algebraic optimization.

-Hi, I'm Leonie (she/her), recent PhD graduate in mathematics at [MPI MiS](https://www.mis.mpg.de/), Leipzig.
-I'm a guest member of the [Nonlinear Algebra Group](https://www.mis.mpg.de/nonlinear-algebra), more specifically the [Numerical Algebraic Geometry Group](https://www.mis.mpg.de/numerical-algebraic-geometry).
-My PhD advisor is [Simon Telen](https://sites.google.com/view/simontelen/) and my mentor is [Fulvio Gesmundo](https://fulges.github.io/).
-I am interested in Commutative Algebra and Algebraic Geometry with a view towards computation and applications.
+From 2023 to 2026, I was a doctoral researcher in the [Nonlinear Algebra Group](https://www.mis.mpg.de/nonlinear-algebra) at, more specifically the [Numerical Algebraic Geometry Group](https://www.mis.mpg.de/numerical-algebraic-geometry).
+My PhD advisor was [Simon Telen](https://sites.google.com/view/simontelen/) and my PhD mentor was [Fulvio Gesmundo](https://fulges.github.io/).

-I studied both mathematics and computer science at Leibniz University Hannover from 2016 to 2022.
+Before that, I studied both mathematics and computer science at Leibniz University Hannover from 2016 to 2022.
 I wrote my master's theses on <a href="/assets/pdf/papers/The_Waring_problem_for_polynomials.pdf" target="_blank">The Waring problem for polynomials</a> under [Matthias Schütt](https://www.iag.uni-hannover.de/en/schuett/) and on <a href="/assets/pdf/papers/Groebner_Bases_and_Their_Complexity.pdf" target="_blank">Gröbner Bases and Their Complexity</a> under [Heribert Vollmer](https://www.thi.uni-hannover.de/en/vollmer/).

 ## Upcoming events

-- August 10: [DIR: Combinatorics in Algebraic Statistics and Game Theory](https://sites.google.com/view/aidamaraj/dresdendir) at MPI-CBG, Dresden
+- Aug 10+: [DIR: Combinatorics in Algebraic Statistics and Game Theory](https://sites.google.com/view/aidamaraj/dresdendir) at MPI-CBG, Dresden

 ## Past events

-- July 20--24: [Women in commutative algebra IV](https://icms.ac.uk/activities/workshop/women-in-commutative-algebra-iv-icms/) at ICMS, Bayes Centre, Edinburgh
+- Jul 20--24: [Women in commutative algebra IV](https://icms.ac.uk/activities/workshop/women-in-commutative-algebra-iv-icms/) at ICMS, Bayes Centre, Edinburgh
 - Jun 22: [Queer in Math Day 2026](https://www.mis.mpg.de/events/series/queer-in-math-day-2026) at MPI MiS Leipzig
 - May 27--29: [From Geometry to Numbers: a celebration of women in mathematics](https://sites.google.com/view/a-celebration-of-women-in-math/) at HU Berlin
 - Mar 16--20: [Algebraic aspects of Metric and Integral Geometry](https://sites.google.com/view/algebraic-metric-integral-geom/conference) at Bernoulli Center, Lausanne
 - Jan 20--29: [Algebraic Geometry Tools for Polynomial Systems in Engineering](https://leokayser.github.io/agcrash/) at KU Leuven
 - Nov 3--7: [Modern algebraic geometry in algebraic combinatorics and tensors](https://www.mfo.de/www/activity/2545a) at Conference Center, Będlewo
-- Jul 28--Aug 1: [ISSAC 2025](https://www.issac-conference.org/2025/) at CIMAT, Guanajuato
 - More past events under [talks](/talks)!